 School Psychologist of the Year Award

 The NASP School Psychologist of the Year Award (SPY) recognizes excellence in the provision of school psychological services by a field-based practitioner.
 This award serves to identify and recognize an outstanding practicing school psychologist and increase public awareness of the profession.

 Each state association is invited to nominate one outstanding candidate for this prestigious national award.
 As mentioned above, the state association president or their designee (e.g., awards chair, NASP delegate, etc.) may make the nomination.
 NASP delegates are to complete materials in any nonaffiliated state.
 The nominator is responsible for submitting all the materials.
 Previously submitted nominations may be resubmitted with updated information.

 The candidate must be a current NASP member and a practicing school psychologist who spends at least 80% of their time providing direct services to students, teachers, and parents.
 Trainers, researchers, and administrators are not eligible for this award.
 Examples could include 4 out of 5 days spent as a practitioner versus 1 out of 5 days in another role (administrator, trainer, grant writer, etc.) or if the candidate’s practice has been for 20 years so far, 16 years should be as a practicing school psychologist.
-A candidate who has retired during the 2017-18 school year may be nominated.
-Trainers, researchers, or administrators are not eligible for this award.
-The NCSP is desirable.
+School psychologists who retired during the 2020–2021 school year may be nominated.
+Having the Nationally Certified School Psychologist (NCSP) credential is desired.

 - Is a NASP member for the 2021–2022 membership year (July 1, 2021 to June 30, 2022).

-- Provides school psychological services in line with current NASP practice model.
+- Provides school psychological services in line with 2020 NASP Practice Model.

 - Performs job in exemplary manner.

 - Earns respect of others.

 - Demonstrates ethical and professional behavior, as defined by 2020 NASP Principles for Professional Ethics.

 Procedures and Required Documents